btcpayserver/btcpayserver-doc/docs/Development/Plugins.md

 The result will be a packaged version of your plugin in `prerelease` state.
 A version in prerelease can be modified just by rebuilding your plugin in the plugin builder.

-You can browse the prereleased plugin list on any BTCPay Server by going to `Server Settings/Policies`, check `Show plugins in pre-release` and `Save`.
+You can browse the prereleased plugin list on any BTCPay Server by going to `Server Settings > Policies`, check `Show plugins in pre-release` and `Save`.

-Once you click on the `Release` button in the build's page, the package won't be in prerelease anymore and visibile by everybody.
-When the package isn't in prerelease, you won't be able to publish a new build with the same version.
+Once you click the `Release` button on the build page, the package won't be in prerelease anymore and it is visible to everyone.
+Once the package is released, you won't be able to publish a new build with the same version number.
 So you will need to bump the `<Version>` of your plugin in the csproj before publishing any new adjustment to your plugin.

 ## Resources